DerGuru/The-Resonant/New Chapters/01 - Part1/P1-11_Digital_Ghosts.md

 *"It always is.
 Look - I don't know who you are, and I'm not asking.
 But if you're digging into this stuff, you should know: people don't like questions about certain subjects.
 Especially Voss-related material.
 Be careful."*

-Jason's hands hovered over the keyboard.
+Jason's hands flew over the keyboard.

 *"Why Voss?
 What's special about that name?"*

 The reply came faster this time:

 *"Not just a name.
 A person.
 Elyra Voss.
 Used to be one of the best.
 Then a ritual went bad.
 Real bad.
 They say she survived, but barely.
-And whatever was contained in that ritual... wasn't contained anymore.
-Some people think it's still out there.
+And whatever was supposed to be contained in that ritual...
+Let's say, the ritual did not complete.
+Some people think it's out there.
 Fragmented.
-Searching."*
+Looking for something."*

 Jason's mouth went dry.